DragonSpit/HPCsharp/README.md

 To get the maximum performance make sure to target x64 processor architecture for the Release build in VisualStudio, increasing performance by as much as 50%.

-**_Version 3.2.3_** Just Released!
+**_Version 3.2.4_** Just Released!
 Give it a shot.

 - Added in-place MSD Radix Sort implementations: byte, sbyte, short, ushort, ulong, long, and double arrays.
 - These use Counting Sort for byte, sbyte, short and ushort, for ludicrous speed!
 - These provide in-place interface and functional interface, which is also in-place but returns the input array that has been sorted.
-- Fixed correctness of MSD Radix Sort for long and double arrays when negative values are used.
+- Improved performance of MSD Radix Sort of slong arrays (thank you John once again).

 **_Version 3.2.0_**